Uncategorised

 Claiming compensation for professional negligence

-Claiming compensation for professional negligence, rather than abatement
+Claiming compensation for professional negligence, rather than abatement.

 Solicitor Emma Slade looks at the legal distinction between claiming compensation for professional negligence and seeking abatement.